psychemedia/storytelling-notes/time.md

 It is primarily in terms of the rains-their arrival and departure-that the Kaguru year is gauged. ...

 The Kaguru year is thought to begin with the first rains which come after the five or six months of dry season.
 Once the first showers have arrived, "another year" (ikonga miaka) has begun and the preceding dry period is relegated to the "ended year" (miaka musha).
 These first showers usually arrive in mid or late November and are very light, usually lasting less than an hour.
 They are called ng'hokola some, "sweeping away the ashes."
 This refers to the winds which, accompanying the showers, blow away the light white ashes of the grass fires so common during the dry season.
-These fires occur at the very apex of the dry season, at the nadir of fertility in Kaguru-land, and thus the winds are seen as the new cycle of an agricultural year, the resumption of the process of fertiity.
+These fires occur at the very apex of the dry season, at the nadir of fertility in Kaguru-land, and thus the winds are seen as the new cycle of an agricultural year, the resumption of the process of fertility.

 p16 TO DO